blu-sta/HK-Rando-4-Log-Display/README.md

 Improvements to room descriptions
 Ability for user to personalise room descriptions

+## Reporting Issues and Feature Requests

+If something goes wrong while using this application, \
+or you would like something added or improved, \
+please contact `@blu.sta#9997` on Discord

 ## Appreciation

 A big thank you to those who continue to report problems and make suggestions to help improve this application \
 And a special thanks to **ColetteMSLP**, who constantly tests it against the latest rando mods and helps with improving the compatibility

-## Reporting issues

-If something goes wrong while using this application, please contact `@blu.sta#9997` on Discord

 ## Reference material

 Files found in the **Reference** folder can be updated manually if you do not wish to wait for a patch update \
+`_sceneDescriptions.json` is a file with a list of room codes with descriptions that can be updated as you see fit \
-But please note that items already logged will not be updated immediately, and if the schema changes the import may break
+Please note that items already logged for a rando run will not be updated immediately, and if the schema changes the import may break

 Base RandomizerMod files: [link](https://github.com/homothetyhk/RandomizerMod/tree/master/RandomizerMod/Resources/Data) \
 \(Note: items.json has been modified to adjust item pools to be more convenient\) \